Lercher/CocoR/Readme.md

 ## Git Branches

 * master - main development

-* autocomplete - experimental branch to record possible alternatives for an editor with autocomplete/intellisense
+* autocomplete - experimental branch to record possible alternatives for an editor with autocomplete/intellisense.
+  Plus integrated symbol tables for use with autocomplete.